Domain names are an integral part of any business, so we understand the importance of protecting your web address against infringement.

-The process of choosing and registering a domain name can be tricky – particularly if the name you wish to use has already been taken by someone else.
-As can someone intentionally using a URL that closely resembles your own.
+The process of choosing and registering a domain name can be tricky – whether it's that the name you wish to use has already been taken by someone else, or someone is intentionally using a URL that closely resembles your own.

-But the professionals at First4lawyers can assist clients through every step of the process from availability checking, through to dispute resolution.
+The professionals at First4Lawyers can assist clients through every step of the process from availability checking, through to dispute resolution.
 Contact us to discuss how we can help you with your domain name.

 What are domain names?

 A domain name is the part that comes after the ‘www.’ and is a piece of intellectual property that forms part of your web identity and often your email address.

 One of the main reasons that a domain name is important to your businesses is that it enables web users to discover and contact you online.